Should You Prefer Your Preferred Lender List?

 Preferred lender lists got started to help students and their families weed through the hundreds of lenders that offer student assistance.
 Before they consider the list, students and their families should ensure that they really need the loans, experts say.

-“Students and their families should first make sure they are getting as much free, need-based grant aid as possible,” said Justin Draeger, assistant director of communications for the Washington, D.C.-based National Association of Student Financial Aid Administrators (NASFAA).
+“Students and their families should first make sure they are getting as much free, need-based grant aid as possible,” said Justin Draeger, President for the Washington, D.C.-based National Association of Student Financial Aid Administrators (NASFAA).

 The preferred lender list isn’t “one size fits all,” Draeger said.
 “Students and parents should feel free to ask questions such as, ‘What criteria do you use to compile your list?’ and ‘Are there any arrangements between the school and the lender?’” he said.